Fithos/tgp/README.md

     * the nested task has not been submitted
     * the nested task is created and executed by the same thread

-To perform tasks aggregation on a task trace, enter the following command:
+To perform tasks aggregation on a task trace, enter the *postprocessing/* and enter the following command:

 ```
-./aggregation.py -t <input tasks csv file> [-o <output csv file name>]
+./aggregation.py -t <path to tasks trace> [-o <path to aggregated tasks trace>]
 ```

-After running the tool, a new csv file named *aggregated-tasks.csv* containing the aggregated tasks will be created.
+The script creates a new trace (named *aggregated-tasks.csv* by default) containing the aggregated tasks.

-The directory *post-processing/tests-aggregation/* contains several tests for the aggregation tool: documentation on them can be found at *post-processing/tests-aggregation/documentation.txt*.
+The directory *postprocessing/tests-aggregation/* contains several test traces for the aggregation tool: documentation on them can be found at *postprocessing/tests-aggregation/documentation.txt*.

-As an example, running the tool with test *test_valid_chain.csv* as following:
+As an example, running the script with test *test_valid_chain.csv* as following:

 ```
 ./aggregation.py -t tests-aggregation/test_valid_chain.csv
 ```

-yields the following result:
+yields the following result (trace):

 ```
 ID,Class,Outer Task ID,Execution N.,Creation thread ID,Creation thread class,Creation thread name,Execution thread ID,Execution thread class,Execution thread name,Executor ID,Executor class,Entry execution time,Exit execution time,Granularity,Is Thread,Is Runnable,Is Callable,Is ForkJoinTask,Is run() executed,Is call() executed,Is exec() executed
 6,C6,0,1,0,cl,n,1,etc,etn,1,ec,150,155,130,T,F,F,F,F,T,F
 ```

-This test represents a chain of tasks, i.e., one task spawned another task, which in turn spawned another task, and so on.
-Furthermore, all outer tasks are either not threads or are threads and both nested tasks are valid.
+The test trace contains a chain of tasks, i.e., one task spawns another task, which in turn spawns another task, and so on.
+Furthermore, all outer tasks are either not threads or are threads and both nested tasks are valid: therefore, all tasks are nested into the first created task, which in this example has ID 6.
-For example, task with ID 6 is a thread, and its nested task (ID 7) has been created and executed by the same thread and has not been submitted: thus task with ID 6 is a valid outer task.
-In turn, task with ID 7 is not a thread, which makes it automatically a valid outer task.

-**Note:** more details on the tool and its parameters can be found at post-processing/aggregation.py in the documentation section.
+**Note:** more details on the script and its parameters can be found at post-processing/aggregation.py in the documentation section or run `./aggregation.py -h`.

 #### Garbage Collection Filtering

-While context-switches and CPU utilization measurements are being taken, it is possible that garbage collection is active: this means that these measurements are perturbed by the GC event, thus not accurately reflecting the application's usage.
+While context switches and CPU utilization measurements are being taken, it is possible that garbage collection is active: if GC cycles should not be taken into account for further analysis, then thi script can be used to filter out context switches and CPU measurements obtained during GC cycles.

-To filter out measurements obtained during GC events, enter the following command:
+To perform the filtering, enter the *postprocessing/* directory and enter the following command:

 ```
-./gc-filtering.py --cs <input context-switches csv file> --cpu <input CPU csv file> --gc <input GC csv file> [--outcs <output context-switches csv file name> --outcpu <output CPU csv file name>]
+./gc-filtering.py --cs <path to context switches trace> --cpu <path to CPU trace> --gc <path to GC trace> [--outcs <path to filtered context switches trace> --outcpu <path to filteredCPU trace>]
 ```

-After running the tool, two new csv file named *filtered-cs.csv* and *filtered-cpu.csv* will be created, containing the filtered context-switches and CPU utilization measurements respectively.
+The script creates two new traces (named *filtered-cs.csv* and *filtered-cpu.csv* by default) containing the filtered context switches and CPU utilization measurements respectively.

-The directory *post-processing/tests-gc-filtering/* contains several test traces for the filtering tool.
+The directory *postprocessing/tests-gc-filtering/* contains several test traces for the filtering tool.

-As an example, running the tool with tests *cs.csv*, *cpu_in_cs.csv*, and *gc_in_cs.csv* as following:
+As an example, running the script with tests *cs.csv*, *cpu_in_cs.csv*, and *gc_in_cs.csv* as following:

 ```
 ./gc-filtering.py --cs tests-gc-filtering/cs.csv --cpu tests-gc-filtering/cpu_in_cs.csv --gc tests-gc-filtering/gc_in_cs.csv
 ```

-yields the following result:
+yields the following result (traces):

 ```
 Timestamp (ns),Context Switches